ycpcs/fys100-fall2016/labs/lab01.md

 fill(127);
 {% endhighlight %}

-Run the program again.
+Run the sketch again.
 What happened?

 Now change it to